The world's biggest guide to timing the cricket ball

 It makes sense on a practical level.
 The harder you try the less you time the ball.

 This could be because your shoulders are too tense or you are lifting your head as you throw yourself into the shot.
-All movements like this are unnecessary and act as a 'leak' to the amount of power you can impart on the ball.
+All movements like this are unnecessary and act as a 'leak' to the amount of power you can impart on the ball, and they come from what is happening in your head rather than what your technique is like.
+Or to put it another way, the more you can focus on the ball and forget everythign else, the better your timing becomes.

-I say useful because often I see players messing around in the nets having a bit of a bat and a gentle bowl.
-I don't think this would be anywhere near as good a way to develop your game.
+I say "useful" because often I see players messing around in the nets having a bit of a bat and a gentle bowl.
+This is a poor way to develop your game.
+And with a tiny bit more structure, can be removed from net sessions easily.

 4. Muscles and movements